 Location scouting can be time consuming and tedious.
-What makes it worth the work is meeting a homeowner who is excited to work with your production.
+What makes it worth the work is meeting a location owner who is excited to work with your production.
 A rare moment of peace for a producer is when it’s a smooth production day in the perfect space.

 At Set Scouter, we see all kinds of production people do location scouting – from dedicated location scouts and managers, to producers, directors, coordinators, and production assistants.
 It’s one of those jobs that anyone can be assigned to, but few know how to do effectively.

 Lots of other material out there covers the technical aspects of location scouting – check for power outlets, know where the sun is, is there access and parking.
-We at Set Scouter think that the relationship your production creates with the homeowners is just as vitally important.
-And that relationship begins with the very first time you message them.
+However, the relationship your production creates with the location owner is just as vitally important.
+And that relationship begins with the very first time you reach out to them.
 There are many seemingly small things we have seen producers do that work very well.
 Here are 10 things you check off your list as you do location scouting for your film, music video or any media production.

 1) Off Set Scouter – cast a wide net.
 On Set Scouter – keep it focused.

 If you are doing your location scouting on Facebook, Twitter and cold calling, you’ll need to contact many property owners to make sure you can scout a few places.
 If you are using Set Scouter to connect with homeowners, we recommend you keep it focused.
 The last thing you want is ongoing email communication with 10 people.
-We recommend you start by reaching out to 2 or 3 of your top choices.
-You will know right away if homeowners are interested and can move on to the next person.
+Start by reaching out to two or three of your top choices.
+You will know right away if location owners are interested and can move on to the next person.

-When first emailing or messaging the owner, make sure you treat it the same way you do when pitching your production to crew or funders.
-Homeowners are also people who are partners in making your production happen.
+When first reaching out to the owner, make sure you treat it the same way you do when pitching your production to crew or funders.
+Location owners are also people who are partners in making your production happen.
 Yes, they do get paid for the rental, but you need them to be happy to work with you.
-Many homeowners on Set Scouter are people who don’t need the money, but want to participate in the experience of film production.
+Many location owners on Set Scouter are people who don’t need the money, but want to participate in the experience of film production.
 They list because they spent money and time decorating their space and want you to have a good use for it.
 So why not start by telling them their space is awesome!

 3) Tell them about your production.
 This is not a relationship to be built on mystery.